 Being independent is important to the disabled

 I have fought all my life to be independent – just like my non-disabled peers.
-When we moved from St. Lois to Modesto in 1985 I learned how to use the city bus system within a year.
+When we moved from St. Louis to Modesto in 1985 I learned how to use the city bus system within a year.
 That knowledge allowed me to get from point A to point B almost as independently as anyone with a car.

 And when a bus wasn’t amiable, and of course before my ischemic store to the spinal cord, I would walk.